cheerstopaula/ds4cg-workshop/README.md

 ## Specifying Requirements
 In order for users to install your package and all the libraries it depends on by running `pip install`, you need to provide a `pyproject.toml` file.
 This has two important sections:
 - `project`: List project metadata and version information and all library requirements/dependencies, including for testing or development environments.
 This is the main file you will work with and add requirements to.
+Some dependencies
 - `build-system`: Define the build tool that is used to package and distribute your code.
-For this project, we use [SetupTools](https://setuptools.pypa.io/en/latest/userguide/quickstart.html), but we also recommend [Poetry](https://python-poetry.org/docs/).
+For this project, we use [SetupTools](https://setuptools.pypa.io/en/latest/userguide/quickstart.html).

 If you'd like to learn more about python packaging, refer to [the Python Packaging User Guide](https://packaging.python.org/en/latest/) or [PEP 517](https://peps.python.org/pep-0517/#build-requirements).

+### Requirements via conda environment files
+[Anaconda](https://www.anaconda.com/download/) and its bare bones counterpart, [Miniconda](https://docs.anaconda.com/free/miniconda/index.html), are especially useful if your project depends on libraries that are difficult to install in the standard pythonic way, such as [GPU libraries](https://docs.anaconda.com/free/working-with-conda/packages/gpu-packages/).
+If this is the case, you should also share a [Conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually) with your code.
+The conda virtual environment will need to be created and activated before any `pip install` steps.
+Installations with conda dependencies are usually a little more complicated, so make sure you include step-by-step instructions in documentation.

+### Containerized applications
+In cases when its important that your software work exactly the same on every operating system or you want to abstract away difficult installation steps for end user, you can consider creating a [Docker container](https://www.docker.com/resources/what-container/).
+This is often appropriate deploying services in the cloud or providing an application for a tech-savvy person to use on their own.
+However, it's not necessary for most of our projects.

 ## Directory Structure